BAMresearch/aRTist-handbook/source/modules-ctscan.rst

 .. note::

-    In :ref:`Image Viewer <ImageViewerSection>` the sectional image can be seen with the Slice View in the third (Volume View) tab.
+    In the :ref:`Image Viewer <ImageViewerSection>` the sectional image can be seen selcted by the Slice View in the third (Volume View) tab.

 All three pages will be explained in detail below.